pagkly/Zed/Investopedia3/The Benefits and Risks of Fixed Income Products.md

 ### Interest Rate Risk

-Fixed-income investors might face [interest rate risk](https://www.investopedia.com/terms/i/interestraterisk.asp).
+Fixed-income investors might face [[interest rate risk]](https://www.investopedia.com/terms/i/interestraterisk.asp).
 This risk happens in an environment where market interest rates are rising, and the rate paid by the bond falls behind.
 In this case, the bond would lose value in the secondary bond market.
 Also, the investor's capital is tied up in the investment, and they cannot put it to work earning higher income without taking an initial loss.
 For example, if an investor purchased a 2-year bond paying 2.5% per year and interest rates for 2-year bonds jumped to 5%, the investor is locked in at 2.5%.
 For better or worse, investors holding fixed-income products receive their fixed rate regardless of where interest rates move in the market.

 ### Inflationary Risks